Relapse incidents are common after addiction recovery. The exact statistics

 Do not let these statistics discourage you.
 While it is true that relapse

-occurs after “recovery,” there are many people who leave rehab
+occurs after “recovery,” many people leave rehab early or

 After your initial treatment and abstaining from your addiction for a time,